 Run a major contest operation with round the clock operating, high power and gain antennas.

 Conduct an emergency drill held in an Emergency Operations Center

 Operate alone or in a group from a remote location

 Personally, I prefer to go to a new FD location each year in a remote location so I will encounter a new set of operating conditions.
-I like to go alone or with a small group.
+Please note that the ARRL states that part of the objective is to, "operate in abnormal situations in less than optimal conditions" I like to go alone or with a small group.
 To me, the key is participation and learning.
-I have not missed a FD in 35 years, so I have a lot of free advice for new FD operators.
+I have not missed a FD in 37 years, so I have a lot of free advice for new FD operators.
 (We all know what free advice is worth).
 These items are presented in no particular order.

 Do your homework.
 Go to the ARRL FD webpage and learn all about it! http://www.arrl.org/field-day .
 You will find a lot of valuable resources on how to participate, deal with the news media, submit your FD entry and a lot more.

 Participate.
 The big club Field Days are major operations, and new hams tend to drop by for a visit, have a cup of coffee, observe the operation for an hour or so and then claim that they participated in FD.
 A club effort takes weeks of participation, and a lot of help is needed to assemble the equipment, set up, coordinate the activities, tear down and clean up.
 All of these are learning experiences, and you will receive a cordial welcome if you offer to actively participate.

 Make safety a priority.
 This is especially important during setup.
 There will be a lot of simultaneous activities and it is easy for things to get out of hand, especially when working with large antennas and towers.
 Come equipped with proper safety equipment such as climbing harnesses, hard hats, gloves, etc. and inspect all equipment with safety in mind before proceeding.
 Bring a well equipped first aid kit, and make sure that you have personnel trained in first aid on site.